Dragon's Breath Cave

-The cave contains the world's largest non-subglacial underground lake, with an area of almost 2 ha.
-The lake is located around 60 m below the surface.
+The cave contains the world's largest known non-subglacial underground lake, with an area of almost 2 ha.
+The water surface of the lake is located around 60 m below the land surface at the cave mouth.
 Its total depth is 205 m.
 Although it has been reported that the rare fish species, Clarias cavernicola, lives in the lake in the Dragon's Breath Cave, this is an error.
 It is only known from the nearby Aigamas Cave.

-Martyn Farr records in his book "The Darkness Beckons" the exploration of the cave by a team of divers and cavers lead by Roger Ellis and Charles Maxwell of the South African Spelaeological Association a year after the cave was identified in 1986 by cavers as being of significant size.
+Martyn Farr records in his book "The Darkness Beckons" the exploration of the cave by a team of divers and cavers led by Roger Ellis and Charles Maxwell of the South African Spelaeological Association a year after the cave was identified in 1986 by cavers as being of significant size.

+Extent and dimensions

+The entrance to the cave is a near vertical shaft in a dolomite outcropping at the foot of a low hill, and is quite narrow in places.
+Access is by rope to the surface of the lake.